Kim Jong Il: Successor

 Kim's three sons and his brother-in-law, along with O Kuk Ryol, an army general, had been noted as possible successors, but the North Korean government had for a time been wholly silent on this matter.

 Kim Yong Hyun, a political expert at the Institute for North Korean Studies at Seoul's Dongguk University, said in 2007: "Even the North Korean establishment would not advocate a continuation of the family dynasty at this point".
 Kim's eldest son Kim Jong-nam was earlier believed to be the designated heir but he appeared to have fallen out of favor after being arrested at Narita International Airport near Tokyo in 2001 where he was caught attempting to enter Japan on a fake passport to visit Tokyo Disneyland.

 On 9 April 2009, Kim was re-elected as chairman of the National Defence Commission and made an appearance at the Supreme People's Assembly.
 This was the first time Kim was seen in public since August 2008.
 He was unanimously re-elected and given a standing ovation.
 On 2 June 2009, it was reported that Kim's youngest son, Kim Jong Un, was to be North Korea's next leader.
-Like his father and grandfather, he has also been given an official sobriquet, The Brilliant Comrade.
+Like his father and grandfather, he has also been given an official sobriquet, The Young General (청년대장).
 Prior to his death, it had been reported that Kim was expected to officially designate the son as his successor in 2012.
-On 28 September 2010, Kim Jong Il was re-elected as General Secretary of the Workers' Party of Korea.
+On 28 September 2010, at the 3rd Conference of the WPK, Kim Jong Il was re-elected as General Secretary of the Workers' Party of Korea.
+At the same time, Kim Jong Un was elected as Vice Chairman of the Central Military Commission of the WPK and the Central Committee.